StephenB92/bjj-hub-dublin/README.md

 - As seen in the "Love Running" CI project - I encountered that issue where my nav elements had their order reversed when i set the items to float right.
 After some googling, I found that the fix was to float the parent of the listed nav items to the right and then, set the li elements beneath to float to the left.

+- There is a textarea included at the bottom of the form on the inquiries page which I noted that, in the browser, a user could resize the box and expand it beyond the containing div.
+As the textarea is already given a sufficient size in the HTML code written, I decided to apply the "resize: none" rule in the CSS rule for this element.

 - While writing the media queries for smaller devices, I was having an issue where a lot of white space was appearing beneath the footer.
 To fix this, I added the overflow: hidden property to my footer to apply only when the screen size is below a certain size.

 - As the reader will see from the included wireframes, it had originally been intended that a "history of bjj" page would be included on the site.
 However, as this page was comprised of just one large block of text, I felt that this was somewhat disruptive to the flow of the project and also less relevant to the purpose of the site as compared to other pages.
 In future updates, I would like to re-introduce the page to the site, albeit with the text displayed in a way that flows better and is easier digested by users.

+- While coding the media queries for mobile devices, an issue occurred where the header logo did not center itself like the nav and title elements when I input the relevant code.
+Using devtools on Chrome, I found that this was due to the width I had set previously.
+Once I removed the width setting from the class in CSS I found that the logo could then center itself once the screen size goes lower than 480px without sacrificing it's position on other screen sizes.

 ### Credit

-- Credit to https://www.sitepoint.com/community/t/navigation-bar-tabs-displaying-backwards/7904/4 where I found the fix to the issue I had regarding the styled navigation elements appearing in reverse order.
+- Credit to [sitepoint](https://www.sitepoint.com/community/t/navigation-bar-tabs-displaying-backwards/7904/4) where I found the fix to the issue I had regarding the styled navigation elements appearing in reverse order.

-- YouTube video on home page uploaded by Culture Cafe'.
+- YouTube video titled [Jiu Jitsu Motivation](https://www.youtube.com/watch?v=LUmgrve1sZc) on home page uploaded by Culture Cafe'.
 All rights belong to WME-IMG and Viacom - No copyright infringement intended - the video is entermainment purposes only.

-- Quotes from renowned BJJ practitioners taken from a website called Fightersmarket.
+- Quotes from renowned BJJ practitioners taken from a website called [Fightersmarket](https://fightersmarket.com/blogs/fighter/top-10-bjj-quotes-of-all-time).

-- Quotes regarding the benefits of traning obtained from O Athletic.com and The Guardian website
+- Quotes regarding the benefits of traning obtained from [O Athletic](https://www.oathletik.com/benefits-of-brazilian-jiu-jitsu/) and [The Guardian](https://www.theguardian.com/lifeandstyle/2019/sep/14/fitness-tips-brazilian-jiujitsu).

-- Credit to the Code Institute Love Running project for code used in respect of the "active" class underlining the page the user is currently on.
+- Credit to Code Institute Love Running project for code used in respect of the "active" class underlining the page the user is currently on.

-- Credit to the Code Institute Love Running project for code used in respect of the benfits of running page which inspired my section on "why train bjj".
+- Credit to Code Institute Love Running project for code used in respect of the benfits of running page which inspired my section on "why train bjj".

-- Credit to the Code Institute Love Running project for code used in respect of hero image and the styling of the text overlapping the hero image.
+- Credit to Code Institute Love Running project for code used in respect of hero image and the styling of the text overlapping the hero image.

 - Credit to Code Institute Love Running project for code used to style the form elements on the inquiries page.